we are exclusively distributing Textbooksrelated to the various fields of rehabilitation services

 6) Universalizing faith: This stage recognizes the interconnected of humanity.

+Theory and Stages of Moral Development.
 Kohlberg’s theory is born out of his expansion of Piaget’s work on human developmental stages.
 The Theory of Moral Development focuses on one’s transformation in one’s form of thought, which determines how a person makes decisions or engages in the surrounding world.12 These authors note that moral judgment is a universal principle and can be applied regardless of one’s culture.
 This theory is comprised of three levels and six stages that demonstrate the gradual development of morality over time:

-PRECONVENTIONAL MORALITY (individual-centered conception of morality)
+LEVEL 1: PRECONVENTIONAL MORALITY (individual-centered conception of morality)

 - Morality is externally controlled